Lakshit-Chiranjiv/30-days-of-solidity/README.md

 ### DAY 16
 - Create function to return count of distinct elements of dynamic array passed through parameter with its length

+### DAY 17
+- Create function to return 1 if num is found in the dynamic array passed through parameter with its length and num is also passed, if not found function returns 0